Effective Puppy Crate Training Schedule

 Start leaving the room in very short periods and extending them progressively.
 There is no need to use extra food rewards during this step.
 The idea is that while your puppy is on the crate for 30 minutes, you will leave the room and come back many times until your puppy gets used to you doing this.
 I will give you here examples of 3 different sessions (done during a 30 min practice).

-You must repeta session 1 (which is just you leaving for 1 seconds many times) until you notice your puppy doesn't care anymore.
+You must repeat session 1 (which is just you leaving for 1 seconds many times) until you notice your puppy doesn't care anymore.
 The first few times you get up and leave the room your puppy may become alert or even bark or whine, you go back in, sit down and continue doing what you were doing (if you are doing nothing, pretend to do something like reading a book or working on your computer).
-After many repetitions you may notice that your puppy may looks at you, but he is no longer alert or slightly anxious... you MUST SEE this change in behavior before moving on to the next step.
+After many repetitions you may notice that your puppy may look at you, but he is no longer alert or slightly anxious... you MUST SEE this change in behavior before moving on to the next step.

 Again, you cannot move to session 3 unless you notice your puppy is no longer alert waiting for you to come back in.
-The idea is to create this random pattern of you coming in and out so many times that the puppy will get bored you doing this!
+The idea is to create this random pattern of you coming in and out so many times that the puppy will get bored of watching you doing this!

 Again, after you have achieved 5 minutes out of sight, you will be able to do minute jumps instead of seconds and your puppy will learn faster and faster.

-Done!
 Now you have a dog that can go in and out of the crate on command and best of all…loves to be inside it!
-If you have a young puppy, these step shouldn’t take you more than a few days at most a few weeks.
+If you have a young puppy, these step shouldn’t take you more than a few days or at most a few weeks.
 For older or shy dogs, it might take a little longer.

 Puppies do very well when you set up a routine because they learn to anticipate what is coming, which helps them reduce their anxiety.
 It’s the same with us, humans.
 We feel better when we know what is coming next.
 A puppy crate training schedule is a great thing because it gives you a specific pattern of actions to follow every day.
 Done correctly you can have a potty trained dog in just about a week (but it can take longer too!).

-The following chart will help you remember how long can puppies hold their bladders depending on their age.
+The following chart will help you remember how long puppies can hold their bladders depending on their age.
 You can't expect a three months old puppy to stay inside his crate for 4 hours without any accidents!
 Also, keep in mind that pups will potty after eating, after a play session and after a nap.
 Keep this is mind when working on your puppy crate training schedule.

 You will notice that a puppy crate training schedule has certain key parameters.
 Play time for 15-20 minutes, feeding time for 30 minutes and crate time for 1-2 hours.
 Follow the schedule as is, but use your human instincts too.
 If you think your puppy needs to play longer, do it.
 If you think your pooch wants to go potty, take him outside immediately.
 Remember, you puppy is unique.